 If you decide that you’d prefer to offer a service to make money with crochet, rather than a product, teaching may be right up your alley.
 Some things to consider are the ages you’d like to teach, your curriculum, your prices and where you will teach.
 Some of your options are to teach:

 - At Home – Teaching crochet from the privacy of your own home makes for an idyllic situation for stay-at-home moms or the elderly who can’t travel.
 Some extra considerations for teaching from home include: neighborhood covenants, insurance liability, home security, parking and handicap accessibility.

 - At the Library – Many local libraries have free space for classes.
 Often, these classes must be open to the public and, on occassion, they must be free.
 However, the library provides a great place gaining trust in the community, building your teaching skills and becoming comfortable with your curriculum and students.
 The time you spend here may open doors to other opportunities so it is a path worth exploring.

 - At a Local Shop – Do you have a favorite yarn shop?
 Whether a small, local shop or a large franchise, these shops are the ideal place to teach where the action is.
 They will often advertise your class for you and provide a space to teach.
 Just know that the larger chain stores often require certification – see below.

-- On Your own YouTube Channel – If you are tech savvy, YouTube might be the place for you!
-By creating a channel and offering consistant content, you may be able to become a YouTube partner and monetize your videos for a great passive income source.
+- On Your own YouTube Channel – If you are tech-savvy, YouTube might be the place for you!
+By creating a channel and offering consistent content, you may be able to become a YouTube partner and monetize your videos for a great passive income source.

 - Through a Self-published Tutorial – Just like a self-published pattern, using Kindle to publish a well-written, well-photographed tutorial can bring credibility and more passive income!